mehwaffle10/Waffle_Balance/README.md

 - Decreased drag multiplier in water from 5 to 1.5
 - Can no longer be harvested mid-air
 - Always ignite when hitting a static burning blob
+- Collide with enemy trampolines for half damage

 ### Water Arrows
 - Cost 25 coins for 1 instead of 15
+- Collide with enemy trampolines

 ### Fire Arrows
 - Cost 50 coins for 2 instead of 30